knightazura/ghost-sdk/Git-workflow.md

 ## Quick Summary

-Each developer should fork the private core Ghost repo into a private repo of their own and clone this as their local repo.
+Each developer should fork the core Ghost repo into a repo of their own and clone this as their local repo.
 Remember to add the main repo as a remote:

     git remote add upstream git@github.com:TryGhost/Ghost.git